kernelkit/infix/doc/wifi.md

 </code></pre>

 In the CLI, signal strength is reported as: excellent, good, fair or bad.
-For precise RSSI values in dBm, use NETCONF or RESTCONF to access the operational datastore directly.
+For precise signal strength values in dBm, use NETCONF or RESTCONF to access the `signal-strength` leaf in the operational datastore.

 ## Station Mode (Client)